chrisj-skinner/react-gulp-browerify-babel-starter/README.md

 Once `#gulp setup` has been run you can edit the following 2 files to customise what elements of bootstrap you want to bring accross into you project.

-`vendor/bootstrap/less/bootstrap.less` - controls which less module to import
+`vendor/bootstrap/less/bootstrap.less` - controls which less modules to import
 `vendor/bootstrap/dist/js/npm.js` - controls which JS modules to import

 Comment out any particulur module you do not wish to import.
 Benifits of this will be more manageable code when error fixing and smaller sized distributions files.